-The microtiter test strips labeled with abreviations for pathogen and immunoglobulin class are packed with a dessicant in an aluminum bag.
+The microtiter test strips labeled with abreviations for pathogen and immunoglobulin class are packed with a desiccant in an aluminum bag.
 To open the aluminum bag of the microtiter plate please cut off the top of the marked side only, in order to guarantee proper resealing.
 Take unrequired cavities out of the frame and put them back into the aluminum bag.
 Close bag carefully to ensure airtight conditions.
-Do not use the strips if the aluminum bag is damaged or if the bag with remaining strips and dessicant was not properly resealed.
+Do not use the strips if the aluminum bag is damaged or if the bag with remaining strips and desiccant was not properly resealed.

-7.3.2 Negative Control Sera / Standard Sera (ready-to-use)
+7.3.2 Control Sera / Standard Sera

 Negative control and standard sera are ready-to-use and must not be diluted any further.
-For each test run - independent of the number of microtiter test strips to be used - negative control and standard sera must be included.
+For each test run (independent of the number of microtiter test strips to be used) negative control and standard sera must be included.
 Standard sera should be set up in duplicate.
 Do not treat negative control and standard sera with Rf-absorbent.

-7.3.3 Anti-human IgG or IgM AP-Conjugate (ready-to-use)
+7.3.3 Anti-human IgA, IgG or IgM AP-Conjugate (ready-to-use)

 The required conjugate concentration (+, ++, +++) is indicated on the quality control certificate.
-Please refer also to the specifications on the label.
 Avoid contamination.